 Transmitted 20 Degrees Off Crossed Linear Polarized Light

-This hair belongs to the group Cervus canadensis.
-This group includes the varieties of North American elk or wapiti.
+This hair belongs to the group Rangifer tarandus.
+This group includes the North American Caribou and the Eurasian Reindeer.

 Significance in the Environment:

-Elk hair is about 100 to 300 micrometers wide from the root to near the tip.
+Caribou hair is about 100 to 150 micrometers wide from the root to near the tip.
 It has a lattice type medulla that nearly fills the hair.

-The cuticle pattern is imbricate flattened to crenate and has a scale count of about 7 to 10 per 100 micrometers.
+The cuticle pattern is imbricate flattened and has a scale count of about 7 per 100 micrometers.
+The scales are polyhedral, much wider than

 It has a birefringence of about 0.01 and a positive sign of elongation.